Arkajana03/Deposit-Predictor-/README.md

 This project is part of the **Final Assignment** in the course and demonstrates practical implementation of classification techniques learned during the curriculum.

----

-Would you like me to extract and summarize the contents of the `.zip` file you uploaded as well (e.g., notebook code, output, or visualizations) and update the README further?